-June 30, 2017
+JUNE 30, 2018

-Note 1 - Basis of presentation
+Note 1-Basis of presentation

-The accompanying schedule of expenditures of federal and state awards (the "Schedule") includes the federal and state grant activity of the Organization for the year ended June 30, 2017.
-The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) as codified by HHS at 45 CFR Part 75 and the State of Tennessee.
-Because this Schedule presents only a selected portion of the operations of the Organization, it is not intended to and does not present the financial position, changes in net assets, or cash flows of the Organization.
+The accompanying schedule of expenditures of federal and state awards (the "Schedule") includes the federal and state grant activity of the Organization for the year ended June 30, 2018.
+The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ("Uniform Guidance") as codified by DHHS at 45 CFR Part 75 and the State of Tennessee.
+Because the Schedule presents only a selected portion of the operations of the Organization, it is not intended to and does not present the financial position, operations and changes in net assets, or cash flows of the Organization.

-Note 2 - Summary of Significant Accounting Policies
+Note 2-Summary of significant accounting policies